-D. Upon installation, the City will be responsible for maintenance of the concrete pavers during the design life of the product (20 years).
+D. Upon installation, the City shall be responsible for maintenance of the concrete pavers during the design life of the product (twenty (20) years).
 During the maintenance period, every effort shall be made to match shape and color of replacement pavers.
 At such time the Public Works Director determines that the concrete pavers have deteriorated to an unacceptable condition and/or suitable replacements are unavailable, the proponents shall be given an opportunity to replace said pavers or the Public Works Department shall have the option of replacing the alley pavement with alternative standard materials.

+II.
 PROCEDURE

-A. The Proponents shall appoint a treasurer, trustee, escrow agent or fiscal agent (agent) to collect and record individual property owner contributions at the property owners expense and notify the City of the appointed agent in writing.
+A. The Proponents shall appoint a treasurer, trustee, escrow agent or fiscal agent (hereinafter “agent”) to collect and record individual property owner contributions at the property owners expense and notify the City of the appointed agent in writing.

-B. Proponents must circulate a City provided petition to owners adjacent to the alley where decorative concrete pavers are desired.
+B. Proponents must circulate a City-provided petition to owners adjacent to the alley where decorative concrete pavers are desired.
 The petition shall include product specifications, color palette, paver layout pattern, estimated project costs, and expected contribution amounts.
-Proponents shall submit samples and manufacturers specifications for review and approval.
+Proponents shall submit samples and manufacturers’ specifications for review and approval.
 The petition shall be approved by the Public Works Department prior to initiating the project.

-C. More than 60% of the adjacent property owners per block where improvements are proposed must support the installation by signing the petition.
+C. More than sixty percent (60%) of the adjacent property owners per block where improvements are proposed must support the installation by signing the petition.
 However, support of the project does not make contribution mandatory, and the contributions among individual proponents may vary.

-D. Upon certification of the petition, City staff will prepare construction documents or modify budgeted alley resurfacing projects to include pavers.
+D. Upon certification of the petition, City staff shall prepare construction documents or modify budgeted alley resurfacing projects to include pavers.
 At this time the City may require a non-refundable fee to cover the administration and design costs of the project.
-The design and administration fee can vary between 5 and 15 percent of the anticipated construction cost.
+The design and administration fee can vary between five (5%) and fifteen (15%) percent of the anticipated construction cost.

-E. Upon completion of construction documents, the remaining portion of the proponent’s contributions are due within 30 days of invoicing from the City to the Proponents appointed agent.
+E. Upon completion of construction documents, the remaining portion of the proponent’s contributions are due within thirty (30) days of invoicing from the City to the Proponents appointed agent.
 Said contributions shall be paid to the City by the agent in lump sum and deposited in a designated project trust account.
-Interest earned on the construction deposit, the project proceeds and on any proceeds received in excess of the cot of the project shall accrue to the benefit of the City.
-Once these funds are received, the City will obtain bids for the proposed project.
-If the contributions are sufficient to cover the bid price of the project, construction management, inspection, administration and reasonable contingencies, staff will seek City Council approval to recognize the contributions, appropriate the expenditures for the project, award the contract to the successful bidder, and proceed with the construction.
+Interest earned on the construction deposit, the project proceeds and on any proceeds received in excess of the cost of the project shall accrue to the benefit of the City.
+Once these funds are received, the City shall obtain bids for the proposed project.
+If the contributions are sufficient to cover the bid price of the project, construction management, inspection, administration and reasonable contingencies, City staff shall seek City Council approval to recognize the contributions, appropriate the expenditures for the project, award the contract to the successful bidder, and proceed with the construction.
 Any principal proceeds in excess of the design, construction and administration of project shall be returned to the appointed agent after the Public Works Department has accepted the project, the final retention has been paid and a final accounting of the project cost has been prepared.

 Adopted – August 24, 2004

 Amended – April 12, 2005

+Amended – ______, 2018

-NEIGHBORHOOD TRAFFIC MANAGEMENT POLICY
+TRAFFIC MANAGEMENT POLICY

-The City has developed Neighborhood Traffic Management Guidelines in an effort to provide residents with traffic concerns access to traffic management measures that may serve to alleviate their concerns.
-It is the intent of this policy to identify traffic calming measures; establish speed and volume thresholds for the implementation of measures and; define step-by-step procedures to address neighborhood traffic concerns.
+The City has developed Traffic Management Guidelines in an effort to provide residents with traffic concerns access to traffic management measures that may serve to alleviate their concerns.
+It is the intent of this policy to identify traffic calming measures; establish speed and volume thresholds for the implementation of measures and; define step-by-step procedures to address traffic concerns.

-GENERAL
+I. GENERAL

-The Goals of the Neighborhood Traffic Management Program are:
+The Goals of the Traffic Management Program are: